Transphobia in the United States: Violent incidents and threats

 On November 19, 2022, the Colorado Springs Club Q shooting took the lives of 5 people and injured 25 others.
 The club was considered a safe place for transgender people in the city.
-During the December 14, 2022 Congressional hearing, LGBTQ+ shooting survivors shared their fears about the "rising hate" towards their community, especially towards people who are transgender or who perform in drag.
+During the December 14, 2022, Congressional hearing, LGBTQ+ shooting survivors shared their fears about the "rising hate" towards their community, especially towards people who are transgender or who perform in drag.
+In December 2022, a transgender teacher who had been a target of Fox News stories faced bomb threats.